-Claire: Well I mean yes, at the end of the summer in September we are having a Glow Ride which we do ever year, but no specifics on that yet.
-But the Riki's Ride is a huge deal for us, because we're currently at the point where we have so many families that have been asking for help, and support.
+Claire: Well I mean yes, at the end of the summer in September we are having a Glow Ride which we do every year, but no specifics on that yet.
+But Riki's Ride is a huge deal for us because we're currently at the point where we have so many families that have been asking for help, and support.
 We're kind of on this ...
-We're on this thing where we're trying to kind of constantly bring in enough to put right out.
+We're on this thing where we're trying to kind of constantly bringing in enough to put right out.
 So any donations made through Riki's Ride, are going directly to two families that we currently have-

 Claire: And finally a social worker got in contact with us, and when she was in the hospital we were able to get her an apartment.
 Help here pay her ...
 The deposit, and all of that, and she was discharged from the hospital into her [inaudible 00:37:06] ...

 Claire: So that was really crazy, and that was everyone who donated for the kind of Christmas month.
 All of their money went directly to that, and everyone got to literally see her get the apartment.
 And now it's same with that, we have two families right now that they're applying for help.
 And so, it's at a good point right now.
 Where we're kind of ...
 Everything's that made, none of it goes to overhead.
 It's all going in, and then straight back out.

 Dustin: So you can actually see the change that you're making.
 You can actually notice the difference-

 Claire: Yeah we have-

 Claire: Yeah, exactly.
 There's a seven-year-old that's been in the hospital for tons of times this past year, and the mom had to quit her job.
 And the father's working a super low paying position, and they have four other siblings.